Daily Weather Forecast For Atoka - NewsBreak

 Daily Weather Forecast For Atoka

-ATOKA, OK(Updated at 8am ET)Here's your weather forecast for the next four days.
+ATOKA, TN(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunday, August 22